Renault Kadjar review

 The Renault Kadjar is a good-looking car, and arguably has more character than the slightly generic Nissan Qashqai.
 Its big, bold nose with the massive Renault logo is very concept car-like, and the swept-back headlights make it immediately more striking to look at.

 This is complemented by the curvaceous bodywork and creases in panels help give this tall vehicle a stylish swooping stance.
 Round the back, the futuristic design theme is maintained by some distinctive, shapely tail lamps.
 The Kadjar looks fine on the 17-inch alloy wheels, but it's the 19-inch diamond-cut wheels that really make the car stand out.
 So too does the red metallic paint seen on many of the initial launch cars.

-Inside, apart from the digital instrument dials, the Kadjar doesn’t feel quite so futuristic – but the design of the dash is sportier and than that in the Nissan Qashqai.
+Inside, apart from the digital instrument dials, the Kadjar doesn’t feel quite so futuristic – but the design of the dash is slicker than that in the Nissan Qashqai.
 Overall quality is really good, too, with soft-touch materials used in most places that you'll see while driving.
 Harder and more brittle plastics are used lower down in the car, but overall everything seems pretty robust and well put together.

 Image 6 of 14